 3. Get an alarm clock

 At least once, we have all excused our bedtime scrolling sessions with the argument that we do not have a separate alarm clock from our phones.
 And so how on earth would we wake up without it?
-Believe it or not, before smartphones did (almost always) manage to wake up for their 8 am meetings!
+Believe it or not, before smartphones we (almost always) managed to wake up for our 8 am meetings!
 There is a very simple solution to your conundrum: buy an alarm clock.
-They weren’t left in the 2000s and work just as well now as they did back then.
-We love this one from Etsy which will definitely spice up your bedside table.
+They weren’t left in the 2000s and work just as well now as they did back then!
+We love this alarm clock from Etsy, which will definitely spice up your bedside table.